iverks/crysm/pets-guide/tutorial.typ

 == Find unit cell and orientation matrix <section:unit-cell>

+Open the reconstruction by clicking "Find unit cell and orientation matrix".
 Click find possible cells automatically.
 If no cell is found, try to change the data used for indexing to "diff", the difference space.
 If the issue persists, change back to "xyz" and select "from triplets" in the "Find possible cells automatically" section.